 AMaGA NT Committee

-The Committee has a two-year term.
-The Committee generally meets (in Darwin and by teleconference in Alice Springs) quarterly as a minimum and once a year for an Annual General Meeting.
+The Committee has a two-year term and meets (in Darwin and by teleconference in Alice Springs) quarterly throughout the year.
+The Annual General Meeting is held in November

 - Secretary: Felicity Green (Araluen Art Centre)